rlilow/CORAS/README.md

 ### Reconstructed velocities of Cosmicflows-3 galaxies and groups

 The reconstructed peculiar velocities at the positions of the Cosmicflows-3 galaxies and their associated groups are available in the [Extragalactic Distance Database](http://edd.ifa.hawaii.edu) in the table _Lilow-Nusser CF3 Peculiar Velocities_.
+These have been obtained from the velocity field reconstructed using observed redshifts in the LG frame.
-Both the galaxy and group velocities have been obtained by evaluating the velocity field at the comoving LG-frame redshift distance to the group.
+Both the galaxy and group velocities have been evaluated at the comoving redshift distance to the group.
 This minimizes the Malmquist bias and reduces the contamination by incoherent small-scale motions (e.g. fingers-of-god).
 Thus, the only difference between galaxy and group velocities is the angular position at which they have been evaluated.
 The table also contains the uncertainty in the peculiar velocity components, estimated from the scatter between 50 constrained realizations.